-P3 keeps the chipper working in the peak working range by matching feed rate with rotor speed.
+The P3 PULSE tracks the rotor hours-of-operation and keeps the wood chipper working in the peak operating range by matching the feed rate with the rotor speed.
 As material is put into the chipper, a sensor on the rotor sheave continually monitors rotor rpm.
-If the rotor slows down under load, P3 slows the feed roller speed allowing the rotor to recover.
-If it slows below the minimum rotor speed setting, P3 auto-reverses the feed rollers preventing a stall out.
-Wood material is then pulled away from the rotor giving it the opportunity to regain speed.
-Once back at operating rpm, the feed rollers start feeding material into the chipper again.
+If the rotor slows down under load, the P3 PULSE slows the feed roller speed, which allows the rotor to recover.
+If the rotor slows to below the minimum rotor speed setting, the P3 PULSE auto-reverses the feed rollers to pull material away from the rotor.
+When the rotor speed returns to the operating rpm, the P3 PULSE returns the feed rollers to forward motion to resume feeding material into the wood chipper.
+In the unlikely event the rotor becomes jammed with material, the P3 PULSE quickly stops the engine to prevent clutch burn out.